MeenaSunderam/rAI/readme.md

 3.Responsible index is calcualted using ResponsibleML.
 Install ResponsibleML

->     !pip install -i https://test.pypi.org/simple/ spectre
+>     !pip install -i https://test.pypi.org/simple/ responsibleML

 ## How it works